WavyV/ABM_RocketMan/README.md

 An introductory tutorial on how to use the model can be found in the interactive *Classroom Model Tutorial* jupyter notebook, also found in this repository.

-A briew over of the model's code is described below.
+A brief overview of the model's code is described below.

 ## Structure